Don’t you hate the big nuisance of grease-clogged drains?

 If you have a tight budget, you can purchase a fat trap catcher since it is cheap and easily available on the market.
 It is a type of strainer made of silicone or metal that can be easily attached to the sinkhole.
 This sink trap prevents food particles and scraps from entering the drain while letting water flow normally without contamination or impurities.

 Lastly, you can save the excess oils and fats after you have completed your cooking since they can be reused for dishes later.
 You can save money by consuming less oil while keeping your kitchen sinks clean.

 Get That Grease Clog Cleared

 You can always prevent a drain from getting clogged if you follow the right precautions.
-For example, always scrape the leftovers away from the plates before placing them into the sink.
+For example, always scrape the leftovers from the plates before placing them in the sink.
 This prevents food waste from adding to grease accumulation.

 It would be best to be careful while cleaning your blocked drain since germs and other harmful bacteria can severely affect your health.
 Hence, we highly recommend wearing protective gear while cleaning your clogged sink.
 We also advise avoiding a chemical drain cleaner, as sometimes harsh chemicals can do more damage than good.

-Lastly, if your grease-clogged drain is severely blocked, you should contact an expert since they will have the necessary equipment to get the job done.
-At Big Blue Plumbing, our team of residential and commercial drain cleaners can remove any sink clogged with grease, fat or oils.
-So, don’t wait - call us today for fast and professional blocked drain services!
+Lastly, if your grease-clogged drain is severely blocked, you should contact a professional drain cleaner who will have the necessary equipment to do the job.
+At Big Blue Plumbing Noosa, our residential and commercial drain cleaners can remove any sink clogged with grease, fat or oils.
+So, don’t wait — call us today for fast and professional blocked drain services!